- A broken hip (also called hip fracture) is a fracture that occurs in the femur (thigh bone) and often requires surgery.

 - Hip fractures can be deadly for seniors with consequences such as pneumonia, accelerated dementia, pulmonary embolism, infection, and heart failure.

 The hip is a ball-and-socket joint where two or more bones converge.
 The ball forms the head of the femur (thigh bone), and the socket, called the acetabulum, is the curved part of the pelvic bone.
 The top of the thigh bone and parts of the pelvic bone meet to form the hip.
 A broken hip, frequently requiring surgery, is a fracture that most often occurs in the femur.

 More than 300,000 Americans 65 or older are hospitalized each year with hip fractures of different types, and of those, only approximately 25% survive the initial 12 months following their fracture, while the rest live longer, though with a diminished quality of life.
 Physical therapy and exercise can nevertheless restore a good part of the sufferer’s strength and walking ability.

 It is common to associate a broken hip with a “hairline break”, or give hip fractures some definition other than what in reality they are.
-The fact is that there is no distinction between hip fractures and broken bones -none whatsoever, meaning that they both reflect on precisely the same phenomenon.
+The fact is that there is no distinction between hip fractures and broken bones – they both reflect the same phenomenon.

-In the broad field of medicine, and among orthopedic doctors and physical therapists, and within medical centers, the two terms are used interchangeably on a daily basis.
-Indeed, while there are various types of hip fractures or broken hips, physicians use more accurate terminology to differentiate between such types.
+In the field of medicine, the two terms are used interchangeably on a daily basis.
+Indeed, while there are various types of hip fractures or broken hips, physicians use more specific terminology to differentiate between such types.
 Both hip fractures and broken hips comprise a break of one or more bones in the hip area.